 Broken Engagement Ring Etiquette and the Law

-You might be mostly concerned with etiquette surrounding what to do with an engagement ring after a breakup, but be sure that you pay attention to local laws in your country.
+You might be mostly concerned with etiquette surrounding what to do with an engagement ring after a breakup, but be sure that you pay attention to local laws in your country that dictates who gets the engagement ring in a divorce.
 In the United States, broken engagement rules vary from one state to the next.
 You can use this list as a general guide, however laws do change, so be sure to double-check before making a final decision about who keeps the ring following a broken engagement.

 Conditional Gift States